-The issue of beauty is omnipresent: it applies also to those who produce drills, garden gnomes or hairpins.
-Of course, these are different types of beauty but they all compete, in their specifics, in the creation of the mythology of a brand and the more this develops, the more the latter becomes an object of desire.
-Consequently, beauty must be sought and cultivated at every stage of a brand’s life and it is not less important than the ideas, stories, fantasies, likes and dislikes, truths and falsehoods, values, errors, successes and visions that revolve around the brand.
+Beauty is not the exclusive preserve of fashion, architecture, art, design, or cooking: it is also important for those who produce drills, garden gnomes or hairpins.
+Of course, we are talking about different, but competing, types of beauty, in terms of the specifics, the formation of the mythology of a brand.
+And the more this develops, the more the brand becomes an object of desire.
+Consequently, beauty must be sought and cultivated in every moment of the life of a brand and it is no less important than ideas, strategies, values, stories, fantasies, likes and dislikes, what’s true and what’s false, success and failure, which in making a brand unique.

 Rossetti brand design: what do we do to make a brand an object of desire

 We give it a name (naming).
+For a new brand, providing a suitable name is the most delicate part of the branding process.
 Coming up with a suitable name is the most delicate part of the branding process.
 It is a phase that should not be underestimated.
 Many, a great many, names that emerge in the creative process have already been thought up by someone else, have already been registered or been shipwrecked in the sea of legal verification.
 On the other hand, improvising during meetings rarely works and following the fashions of the “double O” or similar, is not very distinctive.
 So, finding a good name takes a lot of work, intuition, technique and, let’s be honest, a good deal of luck.
 There is no method that really helps: we all know this.
 But to make a brand an object of desire, it is essential to start with the right name.

 Just to give you an idea, here is a selection of the names we have conceived: D’Osa, Ego, Fallo Protetto!
 HappyDì, Io, Insalata Mia Amata, Ironik, Natura Chiama, Origine, Primi Anni, Saper di Sapori, Tenuta Venterra, Val’Or, Vivi Bene.

 We give it a visual identity (brand design identity).
-Although the beginning of a visual identity system generally coincides with the design of a symbol and/or logo, this is not the whole story.
-The best visual identities are based on the spirit of the brand, on what it wants to be and become.
-However, there is no single style of design, nevertheless, in our experience we have seen that an essential design (i.e. one that is not a victim of fashionable trends), works better.
-To make a brand an object of desire, it is important to start with the simplest and most promising visual identity possible.
+Although the beginning of a visual identity system generally coincides with the design of a symbol and/or logo, this is not the whole story: it is just the beginning of a visual language, the most unique that can be found.
+And to design a visual language there is not a single style of design, nevertheless, in our experience we have seen that an essential design (i.e. one that is not a victim of fashionable trends), works better.
+To make a brand into an object of desire, you need to start from the most promising visual identity possible.